DanielLevi6/046211-Deep-Learning/README.md

 5. **Evaluate Results:** Examine predictions and evaluate model performance.

 ## Results Summary
 Our adapted RWKV method shows good results in predicting the number of earthquakes in Turkey.
 We used training, validation, and testing to achieve our results.
 Detailed results and visualizations can be found in the `results` directory.
+While our predictions did not match the magnitude's full size, it successfully predicted spikes when they occurred.

 ## Conclusion
 In conclusion, our project demonstrates the effectiveness of utilizing advanced numerical techniques, such as RWKV, for earthquake prediction tasks.
 By leveraging methodologies tailored to our specific requirements and leveraging the resources available at the Technion, we have made significant strides toward enhancing our understanding and forecasting capabilities of seismic events in Turkey.